SQLiteFlow/sqliteflow.github.io/index.md

 **Database Encryption**
 - Supports handle encrypted SQLite databases which are encrypted by SQLCipher library.

+**Access Simulator**
+- Supports access Apple simulator.
+So users can open their app's Documents directory more easily when developing their apps.

 **Languages**
 - English \| [简体中文 (Chinese, Simplified)](/zh-Hans) \| [繁體中文 (Chinese, Traditional)](/zh-Hant) \| [日本語 (Japanese)](/ja)